Star Trek Voyager (VOY) Season 6

 hero, Doctor.
 Get going!"

-Remarkable VFX: the Doctor's uniform changing from blue to red and four pips appearing on his collar
+Remarkable VFX: the Doctor's uniform changing from blue to the red ECH version and four pips appearing on his collar

 Alice Stardate not given: Tom purchases a shuttlecraft